virtualsquare/iothdns/README.md

     char *host, socklen_t hostlen,
     char *serv, socklen_t servlen, int flags);
 ```
-Note: the implementation supports the most common usages, not all the special cases of `getaddrinfo(3)` and `getnameinfo(3)` are supported yet.
+Note: the implementation provides a support for the most common uses, not all the special cases of `getaddrinfo(3)` and `getnameinfo(3)` are supported yet.

 ### mid level API: client queries